UN criticises EU policy in Libya as 'inhuman'

 The EU's naval operation, Sophia, as of earlier this month has trained some 142 Libyans.

-A first training package included 93 Libyan trainees, which had spent 14 weeks on board the Italian ship San Giorgio and the first two weeks on board the Dutch ship Rotterdam.
+A first training package included 93 Libyans, which spent 14 weeks on board the Italian ship San Giorgio and the first two weeks on board the Dutch ship Rotterdam.

 Another 20 senior officers at the rank of captain or commodore were trained in Greece.
 Malta hosted 20 trainees and a module in Italy has been started for another 66 personnel.